medikoo/date-from-timezone/README.md

 # date-from-timezone
-## Construct dates with reference to timezone context
+## Construct dates with timezone context

 Having timezone and date & time information, returns regular date instance that corresponds do desired moment in time.